Sandbox Lifecycle

 Warm Pool

-Lelantos maintains a warm pool of 30 pre-warmed sandboxes based on the base template.
-When you create a sandbox from the base template, one is assigned from the pool in under 10ms instead of booting a new microVM.
+Lelantos maintains a warm pool of pre-warmed sandboxes based on the base template.
+When you create a sandbox from the base template, one is handed over from the pool in ~130 ms instead of booting a new microVM, driving a measured ~394 ms p50 end-to-end start from the EU.

 Sub-pages